chemerisuk/better-dom/README.md

 # [better-dom](https://github.com/chemerisuk/better-dom): Live extension playground<br>[![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Bower version][fury-image]][fury-url]

 This library is about __ideas__.
 After some time of using jQuery I found that it's just too big, has lack of [features](#features) I need and some desicions of the API design is debatable.
-In particular [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) was one of the main ideas that encoraged me to build a new library from scratch.
+In particular [live extensions](https://github.com/chemerisuk/better-dom/wiki/Live-extensions) was one of the main ideas that encouraged me to build a new library from scratch.

 [API DOCUMENTATION](http://chemerisuk.github.io/better-dom/)